 Why you'll love this recipe

 - These soft and fluffy dinner rolls are brushed with butter for a delicious flavor.
+And the sprinkle of flaky sea salt really finishes them off!

-- Their size makes them a perfect side dish.
+- Their smaller size makes them a perfect side dish.
 They're also a great size for sliders or small sandwiches!

 - This is an easy to make, same-day recipe and you'll have these Sourdough Discard Rolls on the table in just a few hours!